evgenyneu/evgenii.com/blog/_posts/2020-03-12-logistic-function.md

 </div>
 Equation 4 is a famous equation and it is called the Logistic Function.
 Sal Khan [has made excellent videos](https://www.khanacademy.org/math/differential-equations/first-order-differential-equations/logistic-differential-equation/v/solving-logistic-differential-equation-part-1) where he shows how to derive it from the logistic growth model (Equation 3).

-## How does the logistic function look like?
+## What does the logistic function look like?

 A plot of a logistic function looks like this: